GLOBAL MARKETS-Europe waits on potentially record ECB rate hike

 ECB set for a second big rate hike ECB set for a second big rate hikehttps://tmsnrt.rs/3dYkn06

-(Additional Reporting by Sam Byford in Hong Kong Editing by Raissa Kasolowsky)
+(Additional Reporting by Sam Byford in Hong Kong; Editing by Raissa Kasolowsky and Mark Porter)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))